What to Bring

 - Hangers for your clothes.

-- Phone and Internet - There is no in-room telephone service, so we recommend that you bring a cell phone.
+- Phone and internet.
+There is no in-room telephone service, so we recommend that you bring a mobile phone.
 Computers are available on campus.
 If you choose to bring your own computer, wireless internet access is available in the dorm and across the entire campus.
+You might consider bringing a lock for your laptop.

-- You may also need an umbrella and rain gear, laundry bag and laundry detergent, water bottle, and a flash drive for your assignments.
+- Miscellaneous items.
+You may also need an umbrella and rain gear, laundry bag and laundry detergent, water bottle, and a flash drive for your assignments.

-NOTE: Students who do not bring a working cell phone must be with another student who has a working phone anytime they travel off campus.
-We strongly encourage international students to bring a cell phone that operates in the United States.
+Note: Students who do not bring a working mobile phone must be with another student who has a working phone any time they travel off campus.
+We strongly encourage international students to bring a mobile phone that operates in the United States.

 Dress is casual.
-Please bring a pair of sneakers/walking shoes and if your schedule includes a trip to the theater, an appropriate outfit.
-If you will be working in a laboratory, bring appropriate lab attire, such as closed toe shoes and long pants/skirt.
-The poster symposium in the RISE Program requires business-casual attire.
+Please bring a pair of sneakers/walking shoes and a nice outfit for the dance and final presentations (if applicable).
+If you will be working in a laboratory, bring appropriate lab attire, such as closed-toe shoes and long pants/skirt.
+The RISE Poster Symposium requires business casual attire.